clarenceh/problems-vs-algorithms/explanation_3.md

 Afterwards, the construction of 2 values take a portion of the space of the input array size.
 Afterwards, the construction of the 2 values was done by a single traversal of the array, which grows linearly as the size of input.

-As a result, the space complexity is of O(n).
+As a result, the overall space complexity is of O(n).